Genealogy Research in University Archives: Tips

 - Don't forget: yearbooks, course catalogs, university newspapers, films, ephemera, all give an idea of daily campus life.
 Look at these resources for the era appropriate for your research.
 You may not find a particular name, but you'll gain an understanding of their day-to-day life at UB.

 - The historical record is imperfect and incomplete.
-It is what has survived and what was collected.
+It is what has survived and what was collected or donated to the Archives.

 - Keep context in mind.
 Think about what has been recorded, what hasn't, and why.